MicrosoftDocs/win32-pr.it-it/desktop-src/DirectShow/cvideotransformfilter-endflush.md

 ## <a name="return-value"></a>Valore restituito

-Restituisce \_ OK se ha esito positivo o un codice di errore.
+Restituisce S \_ OK in caso di esito positivo o un codice di errore.

 ## <a name="remarks"></a>Commenti